zig-gamedev/zig-gamedev/samples/intro/README.md

-## intro applications
+## zig-gamedev project: intro

-Intro applications have been designed to help people learn graphics programming and zig-gamedev framework.
-I try to keep code simple and add comments in key points.
+Learn low-level graphics programming, game programming and zig-gamedev framework -- subproject focused on education.
+Intro applications have been designed for learning purposes, I try to keep code as simple as possible and comment new functionality added in each subsequent program.

 ### intro 0